It’s time to find the perfect gift for the writer in your life…but the only idea you can come up with is a pretty notebook.

 Some writer nerd clothing can be downright — well, nerdy.
 Out of Print tees, hoodies and totes, which feature the covers of iconic and often (you guessed it) out of print books, buck the norm and are actually fashionable.

-Plus these gifts do good; for every item they sell, Out of Print donates a book to Books for Africa to help a community that doesn’t have easy access to books.
+Plus these gifts do good; for every item they sell, Out of Print donates a book to literacy programs around the world.

 We love Uncommon Goods’ description of this product: “Relish the caustic creativity of this collection of zingers from great authors.”